Steam radiators with temperature control in beautiful Farrow & Ball colors.

 Adding Niva One-Pipe Steam TRVs to all of their radiators provides automatic temperature control in each room.
 The radiator valve is no longer just on or off, but is instead set with a 1-5 point temperature scale.
 A thermostatic sensor inside the valve shuts off the radiator when the room reaches the desired temperature and opens it again when the room cools.

 Our cast iron radiators are custom made and finished.
-In addition to our Signature Collection and Bare Metal finishes, you can choose any colour from the ranges at Farrow & Ball, Benjamin Moore or Little Greene.
+In addition to our Signature Collection and Bare Metal finishes, you can choose any color from the ranges at Farrow & Ball, Benjamin Moore or Little Greene.